IgorSuvalov/Emotional-Loyalty/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the interactive app or use the link above for the streamlit page.
+3. Run the interactive app or use the link above for the Streamlit page.
     ```bash
     streamlit run app.py
     ```